paulsinclair51/briteTest/docs/md/Contributor_Guide.md

       Document Version History table with today's date and a brief comment.
 - [ ] If I am making an exception to the versioning guidelines, I have included written justification in my PR description.

+**In the PR Description:**

+- [ ] PR title and description clearly describe the change.
+- [ ] If versioning is non-standard or requires an exception, I have explained why and which guideline is being deviated from.
+- [ ] If this is a minor or major release, I have summarized the impact on users and any migration requirements.

+**During Review:**

+- [ ] Reviewers will verify version changes align with the guidelines during code review.
+- [ ] CI will automatically run `ckversions` and report consistency errors.
+- [ ] If CI or reviewers request version updates, I will make the corrections and re-push.

+**Approver Verification:**

+- [ ] Approver confirms CI version check passed.
+- [ ] Approver confirms version numbers align with the Versioning Guidelines and PR justification (if any).
 </details>

 <details>